mainwp/mainwp/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 4.1.8.1 - 9-2-21 =
+* Fixed: An error with overwriting openssl.cnf file path
+* Fixed: Undefined offset notice in page-mainwp-server-information.php on line 259
+* Fixed: An error with dismissing the promo notification that shows after the first 30 days of MainWP plugin usage
+* Fixed: An error with striping slashes from the openssl.cnf file path form field
+* Added: Dismiss button to the warning message that shows when openssl.cnf file path is not correct
+* Added: Walkthrough button to the first step of the quick setup wizard
+* Updated: Notification text that shows after removing a child site

 = 4.1.8 - 8-30-21 =
 * Fixed: An issue with counting available updates on specific setups